SEN info (School offer)

 At Rookery we have a designated governor with responsibility for SEND who liaises with the SENco/ Manager to ensure that the Governors are informed about provision, progress and well-being of our children with SEND.
 To ensure confidentiality any feedback or reports do not name individual children.

-The name of our SEND Governor is:
+The names of our SEND Governors are:

-Mr Hardeep Dhinju
+Mr Hardeep Dhinju / Ms Maha Farah

 - What support services are available to help Parents/carers with children with Special Educational Needs?